dlounsbu/ICTR_team_sci_initiative/isdcbestpaper2024.md

 The <b> Early Career Health Paper Award</b> was previously sponsored by the Lupina Foundation of Canada, but is now sponsored directly by the Health Policy SIG.

-To be eligible, applicants must be matriculated in a graduate research program or have completed their graduate or post-graduate research training within the past 5 years.
+To be eligible, applicants must be matriculated in a graduate research program or must have completed their graduate or post-graduate research training within the past 5 years.

 And their papers must also be accepted for presentation at the conference.